 - 1.12 The early engagement and evidence work informed the preparation of a pre-submission draft neighbourhood plan, which was subject to consultation for six weeks between 1 November and 13 December 2022.
-This submission draft plan is the result of the engagement and evidence work.
-It identifies: - The context in which the plan has been prepared an overview of Broomhaugh and Riding Parish, the opportunities and challenges for the plan to address; - A positive vision and objectives for the future of the parish; - How the vision and objectives of the plan will be delivered through planning policies i.e. the policies that will be used to determine planning applications within the plan area - providing a framework for sustainable development; and - How the vision and objectives of the plan will be delivered through community actions i.e. measures which are intended to encourage action and influence decisions taken by relevant bodies. - 1.13 The period covered by the plan is to 2036.
+The submission draft plan was the result of the engagement and evidence work.
+It identified: - The context in which the plan has been prepared an overview of Broomhaugh and Riding Parish, the opportunities and challenges for the plan to address; - A positive vision and objectives for the future of the parish; - How the vision and objectives of the plan will be delivered through planning policies i.e., the policies that will be used to determine planning applications within the plan area providing a framework for sustainable development; and - How the vision and objectives of the plan will be delivered through community actions i.e., measures which are intended to encourage action and influence decisions taken by relevant bodies. - 1.13 The plan was submitted for independent examination in April 2023.
+That examination concluded that the plan met all necessary legal tests, subject to some modifications being made, and could proceed to referendum.
+The referendum was held on 5 October 2023 and a majority of people who voted were in favour of making the Neighbourhood Plan.
+The Plan has been brought into force legally and will be used in making decisions on planning applications in the Neighbourhood Area. - 1.14 The period covered by the plan is to 2036.
 This aligns with the Northumberland Local Plan (local plan).
 During this period, the effectiveness of the policies within the neighbourhood plan and the delivery of the community actions will be monitored.
-The plan will be reviewed and updated where required.
-This submission plan is a revised version of the pre-submission draft plan (November 2022).
-It has been amended to take account of the comments received.
-A consultation statement has been prepared which sets out how engagement has informed the preparation of the plan.
-This, alongside the background information and evidence documents that have informed the preparation of the plan, are available online at www.ridingmill.org/neighbourhood-plan/